 Log all communications with your city or county government, including the time and date, as well as the person with whom you spoke.
 Ask for a copy of any reports they produce on the building or unit.

-Be cautious with this approach as your landlord may not be please with your workaround.
+Be cautious with this approach as your landlord may not be pleased with your workaround.
 That could come back to bite you if need to re-negotiate your rent at a market-rate rental.
-It’s always best to directly communicate issues with landlords but if that’s not possible, this could be a remedy.
+It’s always best to directly communicate issues with landlords but if that’s not possible, this could be an alternative.

 Work with your neighbors